 - Salad - Serve these grilled peaches over spring greens or arugula for a light summer meal.

-Place the grilled peaches on a serving tray or individual serving plates.
+Add Toppings and Serve - Place the grilled peaches on a serving tray or individual serving plates.
 Top with the sweetened mascarpone and then sprinkle with the chopped pistachios.

 - When grilling the peaches, if you start to see little sugary bubbles around the edges, they should be close to being done.
-Give them another minute or two and then remove them from the grill.
+Give them another minute or two, and then remove them from the grill.

-- Easily halve the peaches by carefully running a sharp knife around them going all the way to the pit, then twist them apart.
+- Easily halve the peaches by carefully running a sharp knife around them, going all the way to the pit, then twist them apart.
 Remove the pit by pulling it out with your fingers or a spoon.
 If it's hard to remove, try running a sharp knife around the outside of the pit to help loosen it.

 If you loved this recipe for grilled peaches with mascarpone, check out these other grilling recipes that I know you will love too!

-- Pizza Cooked on the Grill
+- Pizza on the Grill - Crispy crust, with a smoky char!

-- St. Louis Ribs with Homemade BBQ Sauce
+- St. Louis Ribs with Homemade BBQ Sauce - The best method for ribs!

-๐ Recipe
+Recipe

-Fresh Grilled Peaches with Mascarpone
+Honey-Grilled Peaches with Mascarpone and Pistachios

 Ingredients